The 5 Best Memory Foam Mattresses of 2026

 Want to learn more about how we operate?
 Check out our About Us page.

-It offers excellent cooling.
+This memory foam mattress also offers excellent cooling.
 It doesn't feel warm during the first hour of sleep, and it dissipates heat efficiently all night, making it an amazing option if you sleep hot and cooling is a priority.
-Its great motion isolation means your partner's movements aren't as likely to wake you up.
-Unfortunately, edge support is a weak point.
+Its great motion isolation means your partner's movements aren't likely to wake you up.
+However, edge support is a weak point.
 The sides compress easily when you sit or sleep on the side of the mattress.
 This reduces the comfortable sleeping surface and makes getting in and out of bed more difficult, especially for people with mobility issues.
 It's also not very durable.
 The comfort layers are made of lower-density foam, making it more prone to forming permanent indentations sooner.

-While its motion isolation performance isn't quite as good as the Nectar Premier's, it's still excellent, which helps make movements less likely to wake you.
-It's also cooling enough to keep most people comfortable and offers decent edge support.
-However, its memory foam layer is made of low-quality memory foam, which makes it prone to forming permanent indentations sooner than mattresses with higher-quality foams.
+This mattress also offers excellent motion isolation, so you can sleep peacefully with a partner.
+It's cooling enough to keep most people comfortable and offers decent edge support.
+However, it's not the most durable mattress.
+The memory foam layer is made of low-quality memory foam, which makes it prone to forming permanent indentations sooner than mattresses with higher-quality foams.

 Notable Mentions